Show Less

 Curated by Daria Khan

-Mimosa House is delighted to announce our autumn show will be with Claire Fontaine.
+Mimosa House is delighted to present our autumn show with Claire Fontaine.
 This will be the Palermo-based artist duo’s first significant solo show in a publicly-funded space in London.

 Claire Fontaine is a conceptual and feminist collective artist founded by Fulvia Carnevale and James Thornhill in Paris in 2004.
 Their practice aims to activate the forms and forces of visual culture by emphasising their political content.
 Working across video, sculpture, painting, and writing, Claire Fontaine explores themes of resistance, identity, and power.